wagtail/sphinx-wagtail-theme/docs/customizing.rst

 Custom Fonts & CSS
 ------------------

 The theme ships with Adobe's Source Sans and Source Code Pro fonts.
-However you can change these, or any other style of the docs, with a custom CSS file.
+You can change these, or any other style of the docs, with a custom CSS file.

 Enable custom static files in ``conf.py``: